victoryang1/DAT-BOS-16/lessons/lesson-06/readme.md

 Notice:

 1. The `lmplot()` function returns a straight line.
 That is why it is a linear solution.
 If we had multiple variables, the solution would be a linear plane.
-2. The linear solution does explain a portion of the data well, but because both bodywt and brainwt are log-log distributions, outliers effect the weight of the solution poorly.
+2. The linear solution does explain a portion of the data well, but because both "bodywt" and "brainwt" are log-log distributions, outliers effect the weight of the solution poorly.
 We can see this from the wide and inconsistently shaped confidence intervals that seaborn's lmplot generates.

 Because both values are a log-log distribution, some math properties allow us to transform them into normal distributions.
 Then, we can solve for the linear regression!